 Manufacturer: Gebrüder Cosack, Neheim-Hüsten, Germany.

 Other versions: This 1950s Cosack diabolo desk lamp exists in a few variations.
 The diabolo lampshade is used for many desk lamps produced by Cosack, also for a pendant lamp.
-Often said that it is a design by Louis Kalff (Philips), but that’s not thru, of course.
+Often said that it is a design by Louis Kalff (Philips), but that’s not true, of course.